 The next question is often a variation of “If I want to do what you do, what should I learn?”
 If that might be a question in your own mind, read on…

 Okay.
 This is a tougher question to answer, in part because I’m not you and in part because it’s like trying to describe a whole elephant all at once.
 In our approach to systems change, a number seemingly disparate disciplines come together and each performs a useful function, so it’s hard to take them apart.
 To answer the question of what one should learn to do this work, should I focus on design thinking, systems thinking, Agile, Lean, or maybe (the thing I use the most but that most people have never heard of) Gestalt Facilitation?
 I can’t talk about all of them at once but none of them alone will answer the question.

 This article is an attempt to at least outline the whole elephant—all the fields and concepts that we tend to use at CoCreative.
-I’m laying out the 26 fields and nearly 200 concepts that we draw on—sometimes daily, sometimes occasionally—in our work.
+I’m laying out the 27 fields and over 200 concepts and practices that we draw on—sometimes daily, sometimes occasionally—in our work.
 It’s a picture that to us seems coherent, unified, and whole, but to others may seem like a disparate collection of theories, models, and methods.